barvian/thesis/paper.md

 ## Testing

-After the application was complete, user testing was conducted to measure its perceived usefulness and ease of use.
+After the application was complete, user testing was conducted to measure its ease of use.
 Participants were solicited from North Central College's PSY 100 participant pool via the online research credit management system, SONA.
 Two sessions of 4 participants -- 8 participants total -- were needed with no further prerequisites for participation.
 Participants received 1 research credit in exchange for their participation in the study.

 ### Method